NatashaKamami/Music-Recommendation-System/README.md

 ### 9. Running the system on Streamlit
 Streamlit allows users to input either a song name or an artist name and recommendations are given together with direct youtube links to the songs.
+Users can access and use the app using this link: https://fr2wydfpgkzhe7a8ghespw.streamlit.app/

 ## Future Improvements
 - Expanding the dataset to include more songs.